JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ----
 ## Additional Questionnaire
 *// This interview takes place about two weeks after the events of [[Routine Maintenance - ARC ver.]].
-For writing purposes, it's written as an actual interview.
+For story purposes, it's written as an actual interview.
 The questions and answers are such written as genuinely as possible.*
 ### Age?
-**42 years young!**
+**44 years young!**
 ### Sexuality/sexual preference?
 **I've had a lesbian marriage, which reached a premature and abrupt end almost 20 years ago already.
 Ever since, I guess one would call it "Aro-ace"?
 I've not really put my mind to it since, there's more important matters at hand for me.**
 ### Any siblings/only child?